alexvz901/LoRaCheck/README.md

 3. in a docker terminal, open the 'src' directory.
 4. execute the command 'docker-compose up'.
 5. open the dashboard on 'localhost:3000'.

+# How to add gateways to the dashboard
+todo?

+# additional notes